 The following policies and procedures for staff development and wellness programming will help to build a structure specific to the administration of these events.
 These policies and procedures will be updated on a regular basis as the scope of offerings increase and this component of the department of Human Resource Services evolves.

-1. All employees interested in attending a course or activity being offered should register through Human Resource Services using the CLIQ online registration system, emailing email@example.com or calling ext.
+1. All employees interested in attending a course or activity being offered should register through Human Resource Services using the Totara online registration system, emailing firstname.lastname@example.org or calling ext.
 1503.